farazdagi/algorist/README.md

 Helper tools, algorithms and data structures for competitive programming.

-Algorist is both a CLI tool for managing algorithm contests AND a collection of useful algorithms and data structures for competitive programming.
+Algorist is both a CLI tool for managing programming contest projects AND a collection of useful algorithms and data structures to use in those projects.

 ## Installation